 Instructor of Human Services

-Carlos has been a consultant, facilitator and trainer with the Courage to Speak Foundation for the past 10 years and a lead facilitator with the Parent Leadership Training Institute (PLTI) since 2000.
-In addition, Carlos has been a Youth Sports Coach for the past 17 years.
+Carlos now serves as a faculty member with the Connecticut State College and University system where he shares his passion and experiences through teaching for the Behavioral and Social Sciences Department at a local College.
+He has been a consultant, facilitator, and trainer with the Courage to Speak Foundation for over 10 years and a facilitator with the Parent Leadership Training Institute (PLTI) since 2000.
+In addition, Carlos has over 19 years of experience coaching and mentoring youth through sports.

 “I am truly grateful to be back home in Bridgeport where I was born and raised and at Housatonic where I was a student in the Human Services and Behavioral Health Care Certificate Program.
-I have worked in the health and human services, addiction and mental health field for the past 25 years and I owe it to Housatonic for giving me the foundation and knowledge early on.
+I have worked in the health and human services, addiction, and mental health field for the past 25 years and I owe it to Housatonic for giving me the foundation and knowledge early on.
 I have always had a passion and love for helping and serving others and Housatonic helped guide me to the work I have had the pleasure of doing all these years.
-I have serviced youth, families and adults of all ages and later had the opportunity to manage programs and services through our state.
-So, Housatonic has always had a special place in my heart and I always knew that I would come back to serve the students, our future!
-In 2019, under the leadership of Dr. Edward Keane, I was given the opportunity to teach as an adjunct professor and loved everything about it.
-I loved teaching and had the pleasure of meeting some wonderful students.
-Well, this summer, my dream came true!
-I am beyond happy and thrilled to be joining a wonderful team as a full-time faculty member!
+I have serviced youth, families and adults of all ages and later had the opportunity to manage programs and services throughout our state.
+So, Housatonic has always had a special place in my heart, and I always knew that I would come back to serve the students, our future!
+In 2019, under the leadership of Dr. Edward Keane, I was offered the opportunity to teach as an adjunct professor with the Behavioral and Social Sciences Department and loved everything about it.
+I loved teaching and meeting some wonderful students.
+In 2022, my dream came true!
+I was offered the opportunity to join the department as a full-time faculty member.
+I am beyond thrilled to be at HCC and have joined a wonderful team!
 God is great!

 Thank you to the Human Resource Personnel, the panel of interviewers, Claudine Coba-Loh, Coordinator of the Human Services Program, Tonya Rondinone, Chair of the Behavioral and Social Sciences Department, and our President, Dr. Dwayne Smith for this amazing opportunity and making this Bridgeport native and former student believe that he can one day be in front of the classroom teaching and leading our future!”
 With gratitude, -Carlos Reinoso Jr.